 Zachary Taylor was born on November 24, 1784, in Orange County, Virginia.
 The descendant of a long line of prominent Virginia planters, he was raised on a tobacco plantation outside Louisville, Kentucky, where his parents moved around the time of his birth.
 He received only a rudimentary education but was well schooled in the frontier skills of farming, horsemanship and using a musket.
 In 1808, the young Taylor left home after obtaining a commission as a first lieutenant in the army.
 In 1810, he married Margaret Mackall Smith, and they went on to have six children.
 (Their second daughter, Sarah Knox Taylor, would marry Jefferson Davis, the future president of the Confederacy, in 1835; she died three months later.)
 Taylor made his home near Baton Rouge, Louisiana, on a 2,000-acre plantation with some 80 slaves.
 He owned a second plantation in Mississippi.

 In the years leading up to the War of 1812, Taylor helped police the western frontier of the United States against the Native Americans.
 He went on to command troops in the Black Hawk War of 1832 and the Second Seminole War in Florida from 1837 to 1840.
 When the U.S. annexation of Texas sparked war with Mexico, Taylor served as brigadier general and commanding officer of the army’s First Department at Fort Jesup, Louisiana.
-Taylor’s men quickly won victories at Palo Alto and Resaca de la Palma, garnering him a recommendation from President James K. Polk and a promotion to major general.
+Taylor’s men quickly won victories at the Battle of Palo Alto and Resaca de la Palma, garnering him a recommendation from President James K. Polk and a promotion to major general.

-From War Hero to President
+Zachary Taylor: From War Hero to President

 As a military commander, Zachary Taylor earned the nickname “Old Rough and Ready” for his willingness to get his boots dirty alongside his men.
 He led his men across the Rio Grande and advanced into Mexico, capturing the heavily fortified stronghold of Monterrey by late September.
 Taylor then granted the Mexicans an eight-week armistice against the wishes of President Polk, who was conscious of the general’s growing political clout within the opposition Whig Party.
 Polk canceled the peace agreement and ordered Taylor to remain in northern Mexico while he transferred the best of Taylor’s troops to the army of General Winfield Scott.
 In February 1847, Taylor disobeyed these orders and marched his troops south to Buena Vista, using his artillery to defeat a Mexican force more than three times the size of his.